Tharushi102/Tharushi102/README.md

 - 👋 Hi, I’m @Tharushi102
-- 👀 I’m currently interested
+- 👀 I’m currently interested in developing web sites and games
 - 🌱 I’m currently learning at Sabaragamuwa university of Sri Lanka
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate to do my internship
 - 📫 You can reach me using tharushimdevindi@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...